lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Activation:** Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username.
 They will then be invited to join the ``rubin-dp0`` GitHub Organization, and upon accepting the invitiation, will be able to log into the RSP at the IDF at `<http://data.lsst.cloud>`_.

+**Security: RSP accounts are not transferrable and delegates must not share their password with others.**

+**RSP Hazards:** DP0 delegates are being given access to a *shared-risk developmental version* of the Rubin Science Platform and the accompanying documentation.
+Everyone is responsible for their own safe usage of the RSP and must be familiar with this list of :ref:`Data-Access-Analysis-Tools-RSP-Warnings`, and review the `Guidelines and Expectations`_ for DP0 delegates.

-*For delegates who do not already have a GitHub account:* go to `<http://www.github.com>`_ and select “sign up” in the upper right corner.
+**GitHub How-To:** *For delegates who do not already have a GitHub account,* go to `<http://www.github.com>`_ and select “sign up” in the upper right corner.
 For participation in DP0 it is not necessary to learn how to use git as a version control system, nor any git workflows or command line tools.
 GitHub will not be used for RSP account authentication/authorization during Rubin Operations, this is a DP0-specific implementation.

-**Security:** RSP accounts are **not transferrable** and delegates **must not share their password** with others.

 **Deactivation:** Delegates who are no longer using their accounts and would like to relinquish it to make way for others should please submit a GitHub issue in the ``rubin-dp0`` GitHub Organization to let us know, and then leave the ``rubin-dp0`` GitHub Organization.
 (Log into GitHub, navitate to `<https://github.com/settings/organizations>`_, and click on the "Leave" button for the ``rubin-dp0`` Organization.)

-**Warnings:** DP0 delegates are being given access to a *shared-risk developmental version* of the Rubin Science Platform and the accompanying documentation.

-| It is essential that delegates understand that:
-| - RSP performance during DP0 is not representative of the future RSP's performance
-| - RSP compute resources during DP0 are not representative of the operations-era RSP
-| - future RSP safegaurds to protect against, e.g., data loss, are not yet present
-| - documentation and support mechanisms are still in their very earliest versions

-See also the `Guidelines and Expectations`_ for DP0 Delegates and **(PLACEHOLDER LINK TO FULL LIST OF DETAILED WARNINGS)**.

-**Resources:** Find instructions and tutorials for DP0, DC2, and the RSP at `ls.st/dp0-1 <http://dp0-1.lsst.io>`_.
-See also `Getting Support`_, below.

 Rubin Community Forum